 Here are the possible methods:

-Get caught completely by surprise and ride it all the way down without a word.
-The look on your face will out you as an amateur OR let out a battle cry as you reach your moment and proceed to ride it down (points are deducted if you scream like a little girl).
+Get caught completely by surprise.
+The look on your face will out you as an amateur as you let out an "Oh, bugger", as you and your crew do a synchronized back-flip worthy of a diving Gold Medal into the water (points are deducted if you scream like a little girl).

 Also called the 'spider monkey over the side combined with a swan dive'.
-This method shows the beginning of recovery planning as you'll now be on the correct side of your capsized dinghy.
+This is not ideal situation to be in as you are now on the wrong side of your capsized dinghy.
+You are also possibly being verbally/ physically attacked by your crew who is treading water with you.

 Now take a moment and enjoy all the applause you're getting if you did it with style and perfect timing and remember to SMILE at the camera!